DustinWatts/FreeTouchDeck/README.md

 # FreeDeckTouch
- For interfacing with Windows/MAC/Linux using a touchscreen and BLE.
+ For interfacing with Windows/MAC/Linux using an ESP32, a touchscreen and BLE.

 # Documentation Needed!